 Try These

-(COOK WITH BEER: Barrel-Aged Stout BBQ Sauce)
+(COOK WITH BEER: Barrel-Aged Stout BBQ SauceOpens in new window)

 There is also the option to accentuate the char quality of the meat with a roasty porter.
 For this menu in particular that black pepper, roasted quality in a porter would add a little cracked pepper flavor to the corn and salad, without completely overpowering the dish.